 - 1. All prospective students must submit a completed application with a \$50.00 non-refundable fee.
-A \$50.00 application fee is required for each application submitted to Nova Southeastern University. - 2.
-Final, official transcripts from all previously attended post-secondary institutions are required.
-Transcripts should be forwarded directly from the issuing institution in a sealed envelope in order to be considered an official transcript.
-Applicants with transcripts from institutions that generate electronic transcripts should provide this email address when submitting their transcript request: electronictranscript@nova.edu - Photocopies and facsimiles will not be accepted as final, official transcripts. - Admission decisions are based on degrees earned at regionally accredited institutions or an official approved equivalent such as an evaluation by one of the National Association of Credential Evaluation Services (NACES) approved agencies.
+A \$50.00 application fee is required for each application submitted to Nova Southeastern University. - Final, official transcripts from all previously attended post-secondary institutions are required.
+Transcripts should be forwarded directly from the issuing institution in a sealed envelope in order to be considered official.
+Applicants submitting electronic transcripts should provide this email address with their request: electronictranscript@nova.edu. - For NSU to consider an electronic transcript official, it must be received from a reputable third-party delivery agent.
+NSU accepts electronic transcripts from the following providers: SCRIP-SAFE®, Parchment, National Student Clearinghouse.
+Transcripts emailed by individuals will not be accepted as official.
+Third-party delivery agents may email official electronic transcripts to: electronictranscript@nova.edu. - Photocopies and facsimiles will not be accepted as final, official transcripts. - Admission decisions are based on degrees earned at regionally accredited institutions or an official approved equivalent such as an evaluation by one of the National Association of Credential Evaluation Services (NACES) approved agencies.
 The evaluation must include a course-by-course analysis and list all course subjects with United States semester credits and a GPA on a 4.0 scale.
-For more information, refer to the Transcript Evaluation section. - 3.
-Applicants may be provisionally admitted based on a preliminary review of unofficial transcripts and/or program-specific admission requirements.
+For more information, refer to the Transcript Evaluation section.

+3. Applicants may be provisionally admitted based on a preliminary review of unofficial transcripts and/or program-specific admission requirements.
 However, full admission to any degree program requires the submission of all final, official documents required for admission within 45 calendar days from the official start date of the session/term.
 Only fully admitted students are eligible for financial aid.
-Once provisional acceptance is granted, a student who does not attain full admittance within 45 calendar days from the official start date of the session/term will not be permitted to continue his/her students.
+Once provisional acceptance is granted, a student who does not attain full admittance within 45 calendar days from the official start date of the session/term will not be permitted to continue his/her studies.
 Registration will be prohibited, and other services may be suspended.